-To achieve this vision for the enhanced management of fire in the landscape, actions must fall under four strategic objectives:
+The Australian Government and state and territory governments agree that to achieve this vision for the enhanced management of fire in the landscape, actions must fall under four strategic objectives:

 - Effectively Managing the Land with Fire.

 - Involved and Capable Communities.

 - Strong Land, Fire and Emergency Partnerships and Capability.

 - Actively and Adaptively Managing Risk.